 Forecasting future interest rate movements even one year ahead is always difficult.
 The factors affecting interest rate movements are clearly outside the Pension Fund's control.
 Whilst short term rates are generally linked to the Bank of England's Base Rate, long term rates are determined by other factors e.g. the market in Gilts.

-The Pension Fund retains an external advisor, Sector, who forecast future rates several years forward.
+The Pension Fund retains an external advisor, Capita, who forecast future rates several years forward.
 Similar information is received from a number of other sources.
-When setting targets for interest receipts a prudent approach has been adopted to ensure that, as far as is possible, the target rate will be achieved.